 - C'Mon Kids (1996) - a harder-edged pop-rock album which scared off a lot of fans

 - Kingsize (1998) - a well-received but commercially unsuccessful return to more experimental work.

 - Keep on with Falling (2022) - comeback album, and the first without Martin Carr, a pop-rock affair in the vein of Wake Up!.

 - Eight (2023) - cut from the same sessions as the previous album.

 - Broken Record: The whole second half of "Free Huey" consists of the line "And you know you gotta be all you can be" over and over.

 - B-Side: Being at their commercial height during the period when singles were typically released as two CDs, each with four tracks, they racked up a huge number of these.
 The reissues of Giant Steps and Wake Up each come with not one but two bonus CDs full of B sides.
 When you go through their career, more original material appeared on B sides than on proper albums.

 - Epic Rocking: "Blues For George Michael"

-- Justified Title: "It's Lulu" is a Shout Out to a 1970s TV pop show starring the singer Lulu.
-As Martin Carr confirms in his sleevenotes to Find The Way Out, he liked the title so much that he wrote the song as an excuse to use it, and justified it by naming the girl in the song Lulu.
+- Justified Title: "It's Lulu" is a Shout-Out to a 1970s TV pop show starring the singer Lulu.
+As Martin Carr confirms in his sleevenotes to Find the Way Out, he liked the title so much that he wrote a song about a girl called Lulu, simply as an excuse to use it.

 - Literal-Minded: The video for "I Hang Suspended" is three and a half minutes of the band and some extras dangling on wires.